top of page

 The limits of vanity metrics

-First, a lot of businesses nowadays use likes, views, and shares to judge how well their marketing is doing.
-These numbers are easy to keep track of and frequently seem good.
+First, many businesses nowadays use likes, views, and shares to gauge how well their marketing is performing.
+These numbers are easy to track and often look good.
 But they don't necessarily show how well a firm is doing.
-A content can become viral without making any sales or having any long-term value.
+Content can go viral without generating any sales orlong-term value.

-Also, these numbers are commonly dubbed "vanity metrics."
+Also, these numbers are commonly referred to as "vanity metrics."
 They make it look like a tactic is working, but they don't always demonstrate if it is.
 Because of this, firms may spend time and money on things that don't help them reach their goals.

 Defining clear business objectives

 First, you can only judge a marketing plan if you know what you want to achieve.
-Some businesses want to get more people to know about their brand, while others want to get more leads or sales.
-You can't assess success correctly if you don't have a defined aim.
+Some businesses want to increase brand awareness, while others want to generate more leads or sales.
+You can't assess success accurately without a defined aim.

-So, each campaign should have a definite goal in mind.
+So each campaign should have a clear goal.
 A campaign meant to raise awareness shouldn't be judged just by how many sales it makes.
-For appropriate evaluation, it's important to make sure that measurements and goals are in line with each other.
+For an appropriate evaluation, it's important to ensure that measurements and goals align.

 Linking marketing to business results

-Next, the results of marketing must be linked to the results of the business.
+Next, marketing results must be linked to business results.
 This involves making money, getting new customers, and keeping old ones.
-These indicators give a better picture of success than just looking at engagement numbers.
+These indicators provide a clearer picture of success than engagement numbers alone.

 But it's not always simple to make this link.
 Some marketing actions have repercussions that aren't straightforward.
-For example, content marketing could have an effect on decisions over time instead of right once.
+For example, content marketing could affect decisions over time rather than immediately.

 Measuring meaningful performance